 Seth advised me that Benny had an irritating habit of saying, "Well, gee my wheeze."
 He does.
 But I think that's the lowest point of the book.
 Overall I found Ghost Canyon to be quite good.
-The writing is generally high quality, with good descriptive phrases that don't turn into purple prose, a strong story line that is believable and complex.
+The writing is generally high quality, with good descriptive phrases that don't turn into purple prose, a strong story line that is both complex and believable.
 Although the standard doesn't rise to that set in the Ken Holts, there is a definite intellectual challenge for the reader as the story unfolds.
 There's some well-written, distinctive dialogue, such as when Bret says that Ace can "track a bee in a blizzard" (page 19), or when Benny declares, "When a cowboy doesn't feel able to ride, that's because somebody chopped off his head and hid it from him" (page 28).

 The Mystery of Ghost Canyon includes undercover work, satisfying fistfights, chases on horseback, urgent nighttime rides across the wilderness, and a strong sense that one is really on a ranch.
 In short, the Bret King series has the detective flair of a good Hardy Boys book, a creditable attempt at providing the intellectual intricacy of a Ken Holt, a sense of adventure worthy of a Biff Brewster, and the flavor of an X Bar X Boys book.
-For those who like these things, it's a series worth collecting.
-After this introduction, I plan to post brief reviews of each volume as I read through the series.
+It was a good start, and I looked forward to the next volume.